 One evening we planned a barbecue for the three of us, and half an hour later the husband stopped by of that family.

 Fifteen minutes later the wife came by, and that was the end of our family barbecue.

-I was not pleased about it they turned up unannounced and ruined our evening, that is how I felt about the situation.
+I was not pleased about it; they turned up unannounced and ruined our evening, which is how I felt about the situation.